 Val McDermid started out as a journalist, which is obvious as this book is both well-researched and well-written.
 It is fascinating stuff - sometimes gruesome, but fascinating.
 Certainly shows how utterly ridiculous most crime shows are in their depictions.
 Great for mystery readers.
 (Mari)Going Clear by Lawrence WrightPublication Date: 2013.

 An in-depth history and analysis of the Church of Scientology, its founder, and its leadership.
-(Perry)Poking a Dead Frog by Mike SacksPublication Date: 2014.
+(Perry)On Writing: A Memoir of the Craft by Stephen KingPublication Date: 2000.

 A collection of interviews and short segments of information from numerous comedy writers, from Terry Jones to the great Mel Brooks, all full of wonderful insight and advice/tips, even if they aren't tips per se.
 The author does a phenomenal job of digging in to their minds with his questions to get some rather detailed information.
 (Alec)So You've Been Publicly Shamed by John RonsonPublication Date: 2015.